faiz-waris/UserOnboardingJourney/README.md

 # UserOnboardingJourney
 ##This is a user onboarding journey (registration process) for this platform.
-(Static HTML pages should be fine).